komalsali04/IntelligentAssistant/README.md

 **Try it here:** [https://huggingface.co/spaces/komalLM/JioPay-Chatbot]

 ##  Project Overview
 This is an end-to-end AI chatbot project that demonstrates the complete pipeline from data collection to deployment.
-The chatbot acts as a virtual customer service representative for JioPay, capable of answering questions about payments, wallet features, UPI transactions, recharges, bill payments, and more.
+The chatbot acts as a virtual customer service representative for JeeyoPay, capable of answering questions about payments, wallet features, UPI transactions, recharges, bill payments, and more.
 Why This Matters
 Traditional customer support relies on human agents or rigid rule-based systems.
 This RAG-based chatbot: